AVEVA/OMF-Docs/documentation/types/type-properties-and-formats.md

 | `interpolation` | Optional data mode used to provide consistency when reading data.
 Supported values include `continuous`, `discrete`, `stepwisecontinuousleading`, and `stepwisecontinuousfollowing`. |

 For each property, `type` or `reftypeid` must be defined.
 When using `type` refer to the \'Supported Formats\' table below for the list of allowed values.
 When using `reftypeid`, the value must be set to the `id` of a previously defined Type.
-Circular inheritance or self-referencing is not supported when using `reftypeid`.
+Self-references or circular references are not supported when using `reftypeid`.

 If `type` is used, the format of the type may be set using the `format` keyword, as described in the \'Supported Formats\' table below.
 This allows for the creation of timestamps, dictionaries, and bit length-specific numeric properties.